WeblateOrg/weblate/docs/admin/support.rst

 Data submitted to the Weblate
 -----------------------------

-* URL where your Weblate isntance is configured
+* URL where your Weblate instance is configured
 * Your site title
 * The Weblate version you are running
 * Tallies of some objects in your Weblate database (projects, components, languages, source strings and users)